-digital industrial policy framework
+digital industrial policy issues paper

 Advances in technologies are disrupting production processes in unprecedented ways across industries around the world.
 These changes are bringing new opportunities for improving productivity and competitiveness in various sectors but are also bringing new challenges.
 History has shown that successfully managing the structural changes driven by technology is crucial for ensuring wider benefits.
 It is therefore critical to understand the nature of the disruptions for different industries.
 The Industrial Development Think Tank (IDTT) supported by the Department of Trade and Industry (dti) is working on a programme of research deepening understanding of processes of technological change in the context of industry 4.0.
 This will inform a digital industrial policy framework and a policy issues paper.